bkiers/Liqp/README.md

 ### 2.1 Custom filters

-Let's say you want to create a custom filters, called `b`, that changes a string like `*text*` to `<strong>text</strong>`.
+Let's say you want to create a custom filter, called `b`, that changes a string like `*text*` to `<strong>text</strong>`.

 You can do that as follows: